ryrob30/mobile-services.en/help/android/audience-manager/audiencemgmt.md

 }
 ```

-If you already added this method call when you implemented Analytics or Target, you do not need to add it again.
+If you added this method call when you implemented Analytics or Target, you do not need to add it again.